vfarcic/devops24/manuscript/05-chart-museum.md

 In my case, the output is `cm.18.221.122.90.nip.io`.

-If you go back to the values output, you'll notice that the Chart requires host to be defined as a key,value pairs.
-The problem with that is "special" characters cannot be used as part of keys.
+If you go back to the values output, you'll notice that the Chart requires host to be defined as a key/value pairs.
+The problem is that "special" characters cannot be used as part of keys.
 In the case of our address, we need to escape all the dots.
 We'll use a bit of `sed` magic for that.

 ```bash
 CM_ADDR_ESC=$(echo $CM_ADDR \